Other

 And, it is a moral wrong for him to expect a paycheck from the

-that is directly antithetical to what the SDA Church is trying to
+position that is directly antithetical to what the SDA Church is

-promote - the truth of a literal creation week of all life on this
+trying to promote - the truth of a literal creation week of all

 You may think that the position of the SDA Church is clearly